golo-lang/gradle-golo-plugin/README.md

 * `build` - comming from Java Plugin, depending on `check` and `assemble`, allows to perform a full build of the project
 * `run` - comming from Application Plugin, starts the application by running the main module specified in `golo.mainModule` extension property
-* `distZip` and `distTar` - comming from Application plugin, allow to creates a full distribution archive including runtime libraries and OS specific scripts which run the main module specified in `golo.mainModule` extension property
+* `distZip` and `distTar` - comming from Application plugin, allow to create a full distribution archive including runtime libraries and OS specific scripts which run the main module specified in `golo.mainModule` extension property

 ## Example